Are Catholics more into suffering than healing?

 Catholics believe God heals

 Most certainly Jesus heals.
 Catholics are totally into being healed - if it is God's will.
-I (Hugh) have been healed and delivered of many problems including alcoholism, bulimia, a voice that I couldn't use for three years, etc. (see my testimony) I know a Catholic man who was healed of cancer in his neck and esophagus through the prayers of his sisters who were nuns.
+I (David) have been healed and delivered of many problems including alcoholism, bulimia, a voice that I couldn't use for three years, etc. (see my testimony) I know a Catholic man who was healed of cancer in his neck and esophagus through the prayers of his sisters who were nuns.
 Catholics hold healing masses and pray and anoint the sick and we rejoice when we are healed.
 There are thousands of reports of Catholics being healed in the waters at Lourdes and other sites of pilgrimages.
 On my radio show, I recently interviewed "Gé La," a Spanish Catholic singer who was completely healed of a 5.9 cm cancerous tumor in her throat.
 Her voice returned and she has become one of the best known and loved singers in Latin America.
 Download the interview here.

 The Apostle Paul and suffering